Neshama Quest for Adults

 REGISTER NOW

-Limited scholarships are available.
-Please contact registrar@wildernesstorah.org if you are in need of a scholarship or payment plan.
-For questions about refunds please read our Cancellation Policy.
+Limited scholarships and work-trade positions are available.
+Please contact registrar@wildernesstorah.org if you would like to apply for a work-trade position, or are in need of a scholarship or payment plan.
+For questions about refunds please read ourย Cancellation Policy.

 Daily Itinerary